cypress-io/cypress-documentation/content/api/plugins/configuration-api.md

 ### Runner Specific Plugins

-The exported function from the plugins file receives three arguments.
-The third argument is `mode`, which is either `e2e` or `component` depending on if the E2E or [Component Testing](/guides/component-testing/introduction/) runner was launched.
+You can access the type of tests running via the `config.testingType` property.
+The testing type is either `e2e` or `component` depending on if the E2E or [Component Testing](/guides/component-testing/introduction/) runner was launched.
 This allows you to configure runner specific plugins.

 #### Use Cypress React Plugin Conditionally

-Conditionally apply the Cypress React Plugin if launching in Component Testing mode:
+Conditionally apply the Cypress React Plugin if launching via Component Testing:

 ```js
 module.exports = (on, config) => {